LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

 ## Development

-**Code from Arduino IDE**
+## Code from Arduino IDE

+**Success Criteria: As seen in the success criteria, the criteria 2 states that the local variables will be measured using a set of 2 sensors placed outside.
+One focused on collecting the temperature values and one focused on collecting the humidity data.
+On code, we demonstrate the sensors being used, connecting them to the arduino, collecting the data and meeting the criteria 2.**

 With a view to collect and read the data from the DHT sensors, it is a must to create, verify, and upload a program to the Arduino controller.
 This process is realized using the Arduino Integrated Development Environment(IDE), which is a platform that connects to the Arduino boards to upload programs and communicate with them.
 Programs written using Arduino Software (IDE) are called sketches.
 These sketches are written in the text editor and are saved with the file extension .ino.
 Uploading the compiled code allows the sensors to collect the data needed and process properly.
 Below is the code we developed for this task, split by parts so we can explain its functionality:

-**Success Criteria met in this step: As seen in the success criteria, the criteria 2 states that the local variables will be measured using a set of 2 sensors placed outside.
-One focused on collecting the temperature values and one focused on collecting the humidity data.
-On code, we demonstrate the sensors being used, connecting them to the arduino, collecting the data and meeting the criteria 2.**

 From file ```arduinocode.ino```: